entropyxyz/cli/README.md

 # Entropy CLI

-> :warning: This tool is early development.
+> :warning: This tool is in early development.
 As such, a lot of things do not work.
 Feel free to play around with it and report any issues at [github.com/entropyxyz/cli](https://github.com/entropyxyz/cli).

 A straight-forward command-line interface (CLI) tool to showcase how to perform basic Entropy actions.